huntersgordon/Maps/README.md

 When a user uploads a photo, the photo is geo-posted at the location corresponding to their IP Address!

-Users' photos conglomerate on these Locations!
+Users' photos conglomerate on these locations!
 This was fun to code.